pandadady/Machine-Learning-Course/decision_tree/README.md

     There are many algorithm about building decision tree, such as ID3,CART.

     ID3 is a decision tree classification algorithm based on information entropy.
+3.Characteristic

+    advantage：

+        (1) The computational complexity is not high.

+        (2) The output is easy to understand.

+        (3) Able to handle irrelevant feature data.

+        (4) The lack of intermediate value has little influence on the results

+    disadvantage：

+        There may be excessive matching problem.

+    Application scope:

+        Nominal type and numeric type